taowen/vite-howto/packages/DYNAMIC-LINKING/hybrid-npm-package/README.md

 * package.json main: it should be UMD javascript file for both node.js and old school script tag.
 * package.json module: it should be ESM javascript file for bundler tree shaking and modern browser
 * package.json typings: for typecript
-* we also need to rollup javascript files into a single file to improve the performance in browser

 ## DX Problem

 During development, we want the library written in typescript to recompile fast.
-Code start tsc is slow, better to keep tsc live in memory.
+Cold start tsc is slow, better to keep tsc live in memory.

 The unit test can be run continuously, once the code changed, the tests affected can be re-executed to verify the change.